zaka1200/JWT_project/README.md

 # MongoDB:

+MongoDB is a NoSQL, document-oriented database management system.
+It is used to store and manage large amounts of structured and unstructured data.
+Unlike traditional relational databases, MongoDB stores data in JSON-like documents, making it easier to work with dynamic data structures.
+MongoDB is known for its scalability, performance, and ease of use, making it a popular choice for modern web applications and other big data use cases.

 ## Models:

 ### Memos Model:

 This code is defining a Mongoose schema for a "memo" document.
 The schema has two fields: "date" and "content", both of which are required and have a data type of "String".